Oh do I disagree with that one.

 A high-quality no is empowering.
 You’ll feel your confidence rise when the wrong commitments are off your plate, and you’ll be dying to get into your other projects.

 Just about everyone in the workforce has a specialty.
 Find yours, work like crazy at it, and do it better than anyone.
 Only then will the right opportunities find you.

 Resilience is King

 If you’re like most of us, your first attempts at painting were probably humbling.
 Putting yourself out there is no different.

 You’ll feel lost at first and you’ll get knocked down a few times.
 Even the big names can fail miserably, and they have big reputations on the line.

 But no setback is permanent, not for any artist.

-And while you can't possibly avoid all mistakes, you can minimize them, and take years off your career-building time.
+And while you can’t avoid all mistakes, you can minimize them, and take years off your career-building time.

+So why not avoid some of the pitfalls?
 Why not get there a little faster?

 Don’t worry if you haven’t paid your dues yet.
 You can pay them later on.